-Directions: Student and parent/guardian please read the following statements and the attached High Desert School Student/Parent Handbook for 2018-2019.
-Please sign and date this Signature Page and return it to your homeroom class class.
-STUDENT I received the High Desert School Student/Parent Handbook for 2018-2019.
+Directions: Student and parent/guardian please read the following statements and the attached High Desert School Student/Parent Handbook for 2019-2020.
+Please sign and date this Signature Page and return it to your homeroom class.

+STUDENT

+I received the High Desert School Student/Parent Handbook for 2019-2020.

 I have read and I understand the contents of this handbook.

-I understand my responsibilities as a student enrolled and attending High Desert School I accept the responsibility to conduct myself in an appropriate, educationally productive and studious manner.
-I understand that if I have any questions concerning the contents of my handbook, or an my education, I will ask a school official for clarification. ything else associated with I have presented this handbook to my parent/guardian for review.
-PRINT STUDENT NAME: DATE: STUDENT SIGNATURE: PARENT/GUARDIAN I have read the High Desert School Student Handbook for 2018-2019 and I understand to the contents of this handbook I understand that my son/daughter attending High Desert School is responsible for comprocedures, rules and responsibilities stated in High Desert School Student/Parent Hand PRINT PARENT/GUARDIAN NAME: DATE:
+I understand my responsibilities as a student enrolled and attending High Desert School.

+I accept the responsibility to conduct myself in an appropriate, educationally productive and studious manner.

+I understand that if I have any questions concerning the contents of my handbook, or anything else associated with my education, I will ask a school official for clarification.

+I have presented this handbook to my parent/guardian for review.

+PRINT STUDENT NAME:

+DATE: \\\\\

+STUDENT SIGNATURE:

+PARENT/GUARDIAN

+I have read the High Desert School Student Handbook for 2019-2020 and I understand the contents of this handbook.

+I understand that my son/daughter attending High Desert School is responsible for complying with the policies, procedures, rules and responsibilities stated in High Desert School Student/Parent Handbook for 2019-2020.

+PRINT PARENT/GUARDIAN NAME: DATE: